-One of the most important causes for project delays and budget overrun is changing requirements.
+One of the most important causes for project delays and budget overrun is requirements change.
 Actually, it is not the changing requirements that make projects fail.
 It is the negligence of properly dealing with them.

 There are many reasons for changing requirements within a project life cycle.
 In one of my blog posts I wrote about causes for changing requirements that can be avoided.
 Does change prevention solve all problems? – I do not belive so!
 Lack of flexibility has made projects and even companies fail.
 In another blog post I presented good reasons why change should even be initiated by the project manager.